papupapu/papunext/README.md

 #### 29/12/2020

+Commit **d7d4dae** "WatchScroll" component for JS img lazyload.

+On mobile this caused a performance increase: all metrics are back to previous values

+ToDo: change WatchScroll implementation for performances (move it to wrap picture)

+#### 29/12/2020

 Commit **c4218b6** introduced images in the "below the fold" part of the page.

 Even if the attribute _loading="lazy"_ is used on all images, the browser is still loading 3 images that are not in the top area, while it works fine for the top slider.